Lee Hardy OBE JP, Chair Dorset Catchment Partnerships

 In recent years a number of management measures and interventions have been implemented to slow the decline of the environmental characteristics of the Harbour.
 Nevertheless, 21st century lifestyles continue to place pressures on both short and long-term sustainability.
 Principal amongst the vulnerabilities is the threat to water quality brought about by nutrient pollution which is magnified by the Harbour’s constrained geography which limits the water’s ability to refresh itself.

 The increase in nutrients entering the harbour waters over the last 50 years is a notable cause of deterioration of Poole Harbour’s marine ecology with nitrogen and phosphorus having the biggest impact.
 The amount of nitrogen entering the harbour has increased from around 1,000 tonnes per year in the 1960s to more than double that now.
 The effect has been significant and very visible, with examples of mudflats covered in green algae and the loss of some seagrass and saltmarsh habitats affecting wetland birds and other wildlife and the declining condition of the Poole Harbour Special Protected Area.
-Although there are other significant inputs, he largest source of nutrients to the catchment is the agriculture sector; 2011 modelling [1] indicated 75% of the N loading from the catchment comes from livestock and arable sources.
+Although there are other significant inputs, the largest source of nutrients to the catchment is the agriculture sector; 2011 modelling indicated 75% of the N loading from the catchment comes from livestock and arable sources.

 The situation was becoming critical, and something needed to be done to arrest the decline in riparian and estuarine ecology by bringing nutrients to a level where these habitats are restored.
 Doing so would also offer broader economic, welfare and amenity benefits.
 For example, saltmarsh and seagrass capture carbon, act as nursery grounds for commercial fish and provide improved coastal protection against sea-level rise in addition to enabling improved water quality.